-Fifty-five girls registered for the event; 12 teen facilitators and 10 adult team members participated and many parents joined the Parent-to-Parent session held during the last hour of the program.
+Pink survivor T-shirts were distributed as girls checked in.
+In addition, 12 teen facilitators and 13 adult team members participated and 21 parents joined the Parent-to-Parent session held during the last hour of the program.
 Christie Becker, of the Ohio State University Extension Office, Diane Dockrill of Solutions Behavioral Healthcare, Inc., and Cindy McQuown, of Cornerstone Wellness Center, served as co-chairs of this year’s event.

-Chat rooms encouraged the girls to discuss attitudes and characteristics that were important in building a strong foundation for their future while they created personal paper bag scrapbooks.
+Chat rooms led by teen facilitators focused on “making and keeping friends,” “time and scheduling,” “finding your style,” and “finding your interests”, topics that encouraged the girls to discuss attitudes and characteristics that were important in succeeding socially and academically.
 Afterwards, the girls presented skits representing what they learned during the afternoon.

 Lunch — with pizza and a yogurt bar, and beverages were provided.
-Each girl received a S2S T-shirt, folders with programming materials, and a goodie bag to take home.
+In addition to the S2S T-shirt, each girl received a folder with programming materials, and a goodie bag to take home.
 Snacks and materials were made available through individual contributions from members of the community and sponsoring organizations.

-Members of the planning committee repesent community organizations that have the well-being of young women in mind: The American Association of University Women, Medina County Branch; Cornerstone Wellness Center; Medina County District Libraries; Medina Hospital; Ohio State University Extension; Solutions Behavioral Healthcare, Inc., and Zonta Club International ABC.
-Teen facilitators represent Brunswick, Buckeye, Cloverleaf, Medina and Norton high schools.
+Members of the planning committee repesent community organizations that have the well-being of young women in mind: The American Association of University Women, Medina County Branch; Cornerstone Wellness Center; Medina County District Libraries; Medina Hospital; Ohio State University Extension; the Rape Crisis Center of Summit and Medina Counties; Solutions Behavioral Healthcare, Inc., and Zonta Club International of Akron-Barberton-Cuyahoga Falls.
+Teen facilitators represent Brunswick, Buckeye, Cloverleaf, Highland, Medina and Norton high schools.

 Sister-to-Sister is a national dialogue for girls initiated by the AAUW to help understand the concerns of our nation’s young women and how these concerns affect their educational experiences.
 It provides an opportunity to network with girls from other schools and learn from older role models in a non-threatening atmosphere.

-Medina County’s Sister-to-Sister Conference, one of the longest running programs of its kind in the country, has involved over 700 young women participants.
+Medina County’s Sister-to-Sister Conference, having completed its 15th session, is one of the longest running programs of its kind in the country and has involved over 700 young women participants.

-Click here for photos from the 2013 Sister-to-Sister event.
+Click here for photos from this year’s event and past events.